Canadair CL-215: Design

-The CL-215 is powered by a pair of 2,200 hp Pratt & Whitney R-2800-83AM radial engines, which was reliably regarded as a proven and reliable power unit.
+The CL-215 is powered by a pair of 2,200 hp Pratt & Whitney R-2800-83AM radial engines, which was regarded as a proven and reliable power unit.
 Flight International describes this choice as being unusual as these engines were no longer in production, a decision that was somewhat justified by the large numbers of reconditioned units that were available during the 1960s; it was believed that a piston engine would be more durable in a maritime environment.
 In a standard configuration, fuel is housed across 12 tanks within the wing, although additional tanks can be installed within the outer wing.
 Deicing measures protect the engine's carburettors, which involves drawing heated air from the engine cylinders over them instead of ambient air.
 The propellers can also be fitted with electrical heating mats; while these are provisioned for, they were not fitted as standard.
 Each engine drives a pump for the hydraulic system, which is used to actuate the engine cowl and wing flaps, the wheel brakes, water drop doors and pick-up probes, as well as for undercarriage retraction; each engine also drives a 28V DC generator which powers the aircraft's electrical systems.